Timothyxxx/EnvInteractiveLMPapers/README.md

 ![](https://img.shields.io/github/last-commit/Timothyxxx/EnvInteractiveLM?color=green)

-Paper collections of environment-interactive language model.
+Paper collections of methods that using language to interact with environment.

 ## Papers